Dayan (Wild Goose) Qigong Workshop in the West

 GM Eng Chor also explained in details about how each movement benefits our body, for example, releasing stale energy/Qi and harnessing fresh Qi.
 He also stressed which movements involved meridian points throughout our body.
 We could clearly see all the health benefits of doing this Qigong set to improve the quality of our life.

-At break time we enjoyed a lovely afternoon tea provided by Zenaida and the Moonee Ponds members.
+At break time we enjoyed a lovely afternoon tea provided by Zenaida.
+Thank you to the Moonee Ponds team (Joy, Doreen and Wayne, student) for preparing the hall.
 I highly recommend to all students to attend future workshops like this one when opportunities arise.
 Also, we intend to practice the ‘Wild Goose Qigong’ during our summer park lessons.
 We are looking forward to more Qigong workshops in the West in 2020.

 Spread Your Wings Like a Wild Goose!